What Is an Agent Plugin? The New App Layer for Agents

 - Execution: which Skills are invoked, how often they succeed, where they fail, how long they take, and whether a new release improved outcomes.

 Telvine is built for that loop.
-It keeps the plugin product, component inventory, harness adapters, versions, and telemetry together.
-It instruments SKILL.md capabilities and accepts typed package/component events for observable connectors, hooks, MCP config, apps, or agents without collecting prompts or file contents.
+It keeps the plugin product, component inventory, harness adapters, versions, directories, telemetry, eval evidence, and promotion decisions together.
+It instruments SKILL.md capabilities and accepts typed package/component events for observable connectors, hooks, MCP config, apps, agents, or directory-level packaging work without collecting prompts or file contents.

 Start measuring a plugin capability

-If your plugin contains a Skill, publish the plugin and instrument its capability telemetry:
+If your plugin contains a Skill, use Telvine-backed distribution and metrics to publish the plugin and instrument its capability telemetry:

 telvine login